 scoring from having a zone captured?

-RE: Any benefit of capturing a zone planned? - Added by Dr_Eyeball over 5 years ago
+RE: Any benefit of capturing a zone planned? - Added by Dr_Eyeball almost 6 years ago

 With insufficient player numbers and playing as a lone player, the objectives do feel quite meaningless, but once you get sufficient players and play competitively within groups for your side to win overall, it then feels sufficient as it is, surprisingly.

 I have no serious plans yet - just ideas.
 I don't know if these are worthwhile yet and have no short-term plans.
 I'd rather focus on a brand new game mode instead.To make zone captures more meaningful and to motivate players, I've considered:

 - changing them into mini-objectives, like destroy UAV/tower and deploy your own object to classify zone as captured.

 - nesting multiple zones per sector (a bit like Warfare's camps)

 - requiring a vehicle presence to capture zone and/or deploy an object